DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: DreamCatalyst

 \subsection{Enhancing editability with FreeU}

-Although the SDEdit process with the proposed loss function improves editing quality, designing the objective function has limited improvements due to inherent trade-offs.
-Editability and identity preservation are well-known trade-offs in editing tasks~\citep{meng2021sdedit}.
-Modifying the model architecture presents an alternative approach to enhancing editing quality, offering performance gains that cannot be achieved through loss function design alone.

-We introduce utilizing FreeU in 3D editing to enhance editability without additional memory usage and computational costs.
+For an improved architecture, we introduce utilizing FreeU in 3D editing to enhance editability without additional memory usage and computational costs.
 FreeU suppresses high-frequency features by scaling up the backbone features, which contain a large amount of low-frequency information~\citep{si2023freeu_FreeU}.
 The amplifying backbone features stresses low-frequency features, thereby relatively reducing the impact of high-frequency features.
 Consequently, suppressing high-frequency features increases editability as sharp characteristics of high-frequency features are smoothed as the edge features are weakened.
 Moreover, identity preservation, corresponding to the low-frequency domain, is maintained by amplifying backbone features.
-In conclusion, FreeU enhances the editability without compromising identity preservation.
+In conclusion, FreeU enhances editability without compromising identity preservation.
+In addition, adopting FreeU instead of Dreambooth and LoRA removes additional module computations.
+Consequently, integrating FreeU reduces editing time without incurring extra computational overhead.